Foreign exchange derivative: History

 Secondly, economic globalization promoted the globalization of financial activities and financial markets.
-After the collapse of the Bretton Woods system, much capital flew across the world.
+After the collapse of the Bretton Woods system, there was capital flight across the world.
 Countries generally relaxed restrictions on domestic and foreign financial institutions and foreign investors.
 Changes in macroeconomic factors led to market risk and the demand for foreign exchange derivatives market increasing further, what promoted the development of the derivatives market.